 If you’re unclear about landing pages and what they do, you can refer to this guide on opt-in forms and landing pages.

-If you already know the benefits of using landing pages, Let’s look at some people and brands who used them to achieve their business goals.
+If you already know the benefits of using landing pages, Let’s look at some people and brands who created landing pages with Mailchimp and used them to achieve their business goals.

 Great landing pages built with Mailchimp